-Prerequisite: 30 cumulative credit hours Offered: Fall/Spring
+Prerequisite: 30 cumulative credit hours

-EDUC 3303 Teacher and the Student in a Multicultural Society 3 credit hours
+EDUC 3303 Teacher and the Student in a Multicultural Society

 This course optimizes opportunities for teacher candidates to use a variety of media-technology as teaching tools.
 Prospective teachers will demonstrate an understanding of the code of ethics and standard practices for Texas educators, discuss controversial issues in education, develop curriculum and lessons to honor multicultural perspectives, prepare a parent involvement plan, apply concepts of child development and differentiated instruction, and acquire knowledge of principles of classroom discipline and management through effective delivery systems.
 Required 25 hours of field based experience.
 Substantial writing component.